-This tells the donor that you want to know if you’ve achieved your goals and objectives.
+Evaluation methods allow the donor a way to know if you’ve achieved your goals and objectives.

 An evaluation plan tells many things…

-- How you will know (the criteria you will use to evaluate success – tests, surveys, etc.)
+- How to know the criteria used to evaluate success – (tests, surveys, etc.)

-- Methods that will be used to analyze the evaluation information
+- Methods used to analyze the evaluation information

-- When you will conduct the evaluations (milestones, quarterly, annually)
+- When to conduct the evaluations (milestones, quarterly, annually)

 - Describes who is going to evaluate (qualifications, credentials)

-The three main types of evaluation methods are goal based, process based and outcomes based.
-Goal based evaluations measure if objectives have been achieved.
-Process based evaluations analyze strengths and weaknesses.
-Outcomes based evaluations examine broader impacts and often investigate what greater good was served as a result of the program or project.
+The three main types of evaluation methods are goal-based, process-based and outcomes-based.
+Goal-based evaluations measure if objectives have been achieved (We highly recommend S.M.A.R.T.
+Goals).
+Process-based evaluations analyze strengths and weaknesses.
+Outcomes-based evaluations examine broader impacts and often investigate what greater good was served as a result of the program or project.